18F/18f.gsa.gov/_styleguide/subpages/components.md

 ### Testimonials and fun facts

 Testimonials and fun facts are used throughout the site to highlight the impact 18F has made with our partner agencies.
-You can find the styling used on the home page, how we work and various project pages.
+You can find the styling used on the home page, how we work, and various project pages.

 {% capture testimonial_codeblock %}{% raw %}